Archive-DSI-321/readme/README.md

 #### Please keep all the private repos private, don't clone coursework/videos to a public repo.
 Thx!

-If you need access or lose access for some reason, reach out to me:
+If you need access or lose access for some reason, reach out to me.

+you can tell if you don't have access to the private repos if you can't see the course-archive repo.

 * rgscha02@gmail.com <br />
 * www.linkedin.com/in/rowanschaefer <br />
 * https://github.com/rowangayleschaefer <br />

 <br />